NehaaTomar/Sudoku_solver/README.md

 - The data structure used to implement Algo X is Dancing Links also proposed by Donald Knuth.
 - I made a significant improvement in performance building the Toroidal Doubly Linked List to represent the puzzle as an exact cover problem.
 Time Complexity: O(n^3)
 - And then the standard backtracking algorithm as described by Algorithm X.

-# Tested on a Core i3 7th Gen @ 2.4 Ghz
-- 9 X 9 sudoku: 2.029 ms
-- 16 X 16: 4.986 ms
-- 25 X 25: 15.957 ms

-# Project Title

-A brief description of what this project does and who it's for

 ## Usage/Examples